CovID-19 "When this is Over, may we never Take Life for Granted Again!"

 In the heart of the book of Psalms are eight of the strongest and dearest words in all of the scripture.
 "BE STILL AND KNOW THAT I AM GOD."

 This is where all prayer begins and ends.
 In the stillness, full of God.
 Even if we don't know where to wander in between.

 This is trying times; this is hard times.
 It is time for us to truly reevaluate what is important to us, build sustainability for ourselves and our communities, and create new business models and income streams.
 Focus on our mental, physical and spiritual health as a priority and truly, deeply be introduced to ourselves.

 Many of us said that 2020 would be the year of shifts and focus.
 We do not always get to choose how we are forced to focus and make changes, but we are certainly going through a process which is forcing it.
 Our collective wishes have been GRANTED, in a plot twist way.

-be still, be home, be far away from others take the time to put in place a plan of action for the worst possible scenarios, be far from your normal.
+Be still, be home, be far away from others, take the time to put in place a plan of action for the worst possible scenarios, and be far from your normal.
 And know that you have a God who loves you.